LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial_hxq_4.25.md

 ### Section 1.4: Compare feature similarities and find redundant information with feature NOF, WPS, OCF, EMR and FPR
 In this section, users can compare feature similarities and choose features with no redundant information using features in `/Features/NOF_meanfuziness.csv` , `/Features/NOF_occupancy.csv` , `/Features/WPS_long.csv` , `/Features/OCF.csv` , `/Features/EMR_region_mds.csv` , `/Features/FPR_fragmentation_profile_regions.csv`.

-First, load all the data and transform them (Take NO as example)
+First, load all the data and transform them (Take NO as example).
 ```R
 library(tidyr)
 library(corrplot)